rutvikjoshi63/INeuron_Internship/README.md

 ## 4.8 Make changes to src/mlProject/__init__.py file
 ## 4.9 Make changes to main.py file
 ## 4.10 Make changes to src/mlProject/utlis/common.py file
+1. Look into new libraries like ConfigBox from box library to recall dictionary value using "." operator
-We have research/trials.ipynb to check functionalities or code checking
+2. Check use of ensure_annotations to restrict usuage of datatype We have research/trials.ipynb to check functionalities or code checking

 ## Create app.py file to either taking template from MLflow website